 What are SMART goals?

-You may have set goals in your past that were difficult to achieve because they were too vague, aggressive or poorly framed.
-Working toward a poorly-crafted goal can feel daunting and unachievable.
+You may have set goals in the past that were difficult to achieve because they were too vague, aggressive or poorly framed.
+Working toward a poorly crafted goal can feel daunting and unachievable.
 Creating SMART goals can help solve these problems.
 Whether you’re setting personal or professional goals, using the SMART goal framework can establish a strong foundation for achieving success.